Culver powers No. 15 West Virginia past VCU in Sioux Falls

 UP NEXT

-West Virginia: Vs. Western Kentucky on Friday.
+West Virginia: Vs. Western Kentucky in championship game Friday.